go-jose/go-jose/README.md

 and Encryption set of standards.
 This includes support for JSON Web Encryption, JSON Web Signature, and JSON Web Token standards.

-**Help Wanted!** If you'd like to help us develop this library please reach out to css (at) css.bio.
-While I'm still working on keeping this maintained, I have limited time for in-depth development and could use some additional help.

 **Disclaimer**: This library contains encryption software that is subject to the U.S. Export Administration Regulations.
 You may not export, re-export, transfer or download this code or any part of it in violation of any United